ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/costmap_2d/index.md

 | `bool` | False   |

 Description
-:   Whether when combining costmaps to use the maximum cost or override.
+:   Whether to use the maximum cost when combining multiple costmap layers.
+    If true, the highest cost is preserved, ensuring obstacles are not overwritten.
+    If false, newer layers may override previous cost values.

 ### **`plugins`**